csound/manual/docs/opcodes/lufs.md

 category:Utilities
 -->
 # lufs
-Momentary, Integrated and Short-Term Loudness meter in LUFS
+Momentary, Integrated and Short-Term Loudness meter in LUFS.

 The opcodes performs an analysis of input audio according to ITU-R BS.1770-4 recommendation.